Zennoon/alx-low_level_programming/0x08-recursion/README.md

 the string by using pointer arithmetic (s + 1).
 This goes on until the value of the pointer passed is '\0', in which case a newline is printed and void is returned.

+1-print_rev_recursion.c: The function does the recursive call before the printing, so, once we have reached '\0', we are done with the recursions, and start executing the line after the recursive calls (_putchar), printing one character at a time upwards to the first function call (which has the full string).